|Quick Facts: Computer Programmers|

 Computer programmers write code to create software programs.
 They turn the program designs created by software developers and engineers into instructions that a computer can follow.

-Computer programmers usually work in offices, most commonly in the computer systems design and related services industry and information services industry.
+Programmers usually work in offices, most commonly in the computer systems design and related services industry.

 Most computer programmers have a bachelor’s degree; however, some employers hire workers with an associate’s degree.
 Most programmers specialize in a few programming languages.

-Employment of computer programmers is expected to increase 12 percent from 2010 to 2020, about as fast as the average for all occupations.
-Since computer programming can be done from anywhere in the world, companies often hire programmers in countries that have lower wages.
+Employment of computer programmers is projected to grow 8 percent from 2012 to 2022, about as fast as the average for all occupations.
+Computer programming can be done from anywhere in the world, so companies sometimes hire programmers in countries where wages are lower.

 Compare the job duties, education, job growth, and pay of computer programmers with similar occupations.